TheBigBrainsCompany/TbbcMoneyBundle/README.md

     }
 ```

-For Symfony 4 add the bundle to config/bundles.php (if it was not automatically added during the
+For Symfony 4 and higher add the bundle to config/bundles.php (if it was not automatically added during the
 installation of the package):

 ```php